- About SAMH.

 - Directly from you when you:

-- Via one of our partnerships for example Scottish Athletics (jogscotland); MIND.
+- Via one of our partnerships (for example, Scottish Athletics or MIND

 We may use your information to:

-- Understand how we can improve our services, products, information.
+- Understand how we can improve our services, products and information

-- Administer your donation, support your fundraising, process gift aid.
+- Administer your donation, support your fundraising and process Gift Aid on your donations

 3.3 Learning more about current and prospective supporters